nel0x/personal-website/content/about.md

     <img src="/favicon-full.png" alt="Hello Friend logo" style="float: right; height: 160px; margin: 20px 0px 20px 20px;">
 {{< /rawhtml >}}

-My name is Nicko (as you have probably noticed from my domain).
-I am currently a student in the science and technology branch of my school.
+My name is Nicko.
+I am currently a student in the science and technology branch at my school.
-At the IT department there I’m mostly responsible for setting up and maintaining Active Directory services.
+At our IT department, I’m mainly responsible for setting up and maintaining all sorts of nasty Active Directory services.
+It keeps me busy — and maybe just a little bit cheeky —making sure everything stays secure and running smoothly.

 Another great occupation of mine is home labbing.
 I love tinkering around with infrastrucure at home and setting up enterprise-ready environments without the pressure of costly downtimes ...

-My greatest skills are in observability stack (Promtheus (Thanos), Grafana, Opsgenie), the cloud (Google Cloud & basic AWS), cybersecurity (TryHackeMe & HackTheBox experience), virtualization with Proxmox and XCP-ng, Ansible automation & Docker containerization.
+My greatest skills probably are in observability stacks (Promtheus (Thanos), Grafana, Opsgenie), THE CLOUD (Google Cloud & basic AWS), cybersecurity (TryHackeMe & HackTheBox experience), virtualization with Proxmox and XCP-ng, Ansible automation & Docker containerization.

-As for programing languages I master Python & Shellscripting, web-development with HTML, CSS & basic JavaScript & PHP.
+As for programing languages I master Python & Java, as well as all kinds of web-development with HTML, CSS, JS & PHP.

 **Stuff I like:**

-- Linux
+- Linux / Unix
 - Networking
 - Cybersecurity
 - Making people understand the value of privacy